openfans-community-offical/Debian-Pi-Aarch64/README.md

 ### 3-7.
 Boot Custom Startup Script

-The system supports a custom scripts as an auto-start task during boot , which can be pre-configured before the system starts.
+The system supports a custom scripts as an auto-start task during boot, which can be pre-configured before the system starts.

 Edit the script file **"/boot/rc-local"** and add the custom script content before line: **"exit 0"**.